yuxuanzhuang/batter/docs/tutorial.rst

 #.
 From the repository root, validate the configuration before launching real work::

        batter run examples/mabfe.yaml --dry-run

+    Warning: This will also run heavy-loading steps like ligand parameterization.
+    So the job may take several minutes to complete.

+    You should preferably run it with a compute node if you are on a shared cluster.

 #.
 Once staging completes, inspect ``<system.output_folder>/executions/<run_id>/``: